sovus-tartar/ded-s_projects/kvadratka/readme.md

     1 2 1 - coefficients of ax^2 + bx + c

     1 - number of solutions.
-If -1 it means that all x are solutions/
+If -1 it means that all x are solutions

     -1 - solution(s)